Leader of the Opposition (United Kingdom): Early developments 1807–1830

 For there to be a recognised Leader of the Opposition, it is necessary for there to be a sufficiently cohesive opposition to need a formal leader.
 The emergence of the office thus coincided with the period when wholly united parties (Whig and Tory, governments and oppositions) became the norm.
-This situation was normalised in the Parliament of 1807–1812, when the members of the Grenvillite and Foxite Whig factions resolved to maintain a joint, dual-house leadership for the whole party.
+This situation was normalized in the Parliament of 1807–1812 when the members of the Grenvillite and Foxite Whig factions resolved to maintain a joint, dual-house leadership for the whole party.

-The Ministry of all the Talents, in which both Whig factions participated fell at the 1807 general election, during which the Whigs had re-adopted traditional factions, forming an opposition.
-The prime minister of the Talents ministry, Lord Grenville had led his eponymous faction from the House of Lords.
+The Ministry of all the Talents, in which both Whig factions participated, fell at the 1807 general election, during which the Whigs had re-adopted traditional factions, forming an opposition.
+The prime minister of the Talents ministry, Lord Grenville, had led his eponymous faction from the House of Lords.
 Meanwhile, the government leader of the House of Commons, Viscount Howick (later known as Earl Grey and the political heir of Charles James Fox who had died in 1806), led his faction, the Foxite whigs, from the House of Commons.

-Howick's father, the 1st Earl Grey died on 14 November 1807.
+Howick's father, the 1st Earl Grey, died on 14 November 1807.
 As such the new Earl Grey vacated his seat in the House of Commons and moved to the House of Lords.
 This left no obvious Whig leader in the House of Commons.

 Grenville's article in the Oxford Dictionary of National Biography confirms that he was considered the Whig leader in the House of Lords between 1807 and 1817, despite Grey leading the larger faction.

-Grenville and Grey, political historian Archibald Foord describes as being "duumvirs of the party from 1807 to 1817" and consulted about what was to be done.
-Grenville was at first reluctant to name a leader of the opposition in the House of Commons, commenting "... all the elections in the world would not have made Windham or Sheridan leaders of the old Opposition while Fox was alive ...".
+Political historian Archibald Foord describes Grenville and Grey as being "duumvirs of the party from 1807 to 1817" and consulted about what was to be done.
+Grenville was at first reluctant to name a leader of the opposition in the House of Commons, commenting "all the elections in the world would not have made Windham or Sheridan leaders of the old Opposition while Fox was alive".